-A college funded primarily by state government that is typically larger in size with more academic program options and has standard published admission requirements.
+A college funded primarily by state government that typically has a large student enrollment and offers a wide variety of academic programs and has standard published admission requirements.

 Private College

 A college that operates as an educational nonprofit organization that does not receive its primary funding from a state government and is typically smaller in size.
 The schools may have a smaller selection of majors but may offer more specialized academic programs.